ddushev/vention-internship/README.md

 # DISCLAIMER

-The app is still being developed and related to a React Front-end internship at the Vention organization following a specific set of tasks in a Kanban board.
+The app is related to my work as a Front-end developer at Vention.
 The app uses a local mock-up server imitating REST API which can be found in the src/api.mock.ts.
 The app is not responsive, so better run it on a full-screen resolution, preferably(1920x1080).

 ## Brief video demo